SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>signatures</h3>

-Languages with manifest typing typically require the returned type to be declared in callable unit signatures. void is commonly used for no return type.
+Languages with manifest typing typically require the returned type to be declared in callable unit signatures. void is commonly used for no return type in languages that require a return type to be specified.

 <h3>returning</h3>